Independent Scottish journalism, established 2012.

 US Chemicals Group Acquires Aberdeen-based FIS in Cross-border Deal

-A long-established Scottish manufacturer with roots in the North Sea supply chain has been acquired by a US-backed chemicals distributor, reflecting continued international interest in Scotland’s industrial expertise as the energy sector evolves.
-An Aberdeen chemicals company with more than four decades of history
+A long-established Scottish manufacturer with roots in the North Sea supply chain has been acquired by a US-backed chemicals distributor, reflecting continued

 Matrix Renewables Secures £245m Financing for Large-Scale Battery Storage Project in Scottish Borders

-Global energy platform backed by private equity firm TPG closes non-recourse financing deal for 500MW battery
+Global energy platform backed by private equity firm TPG closes non-recourse financing deal for 500MW battery project in the Borders, with construction

 ScotRail Outsources Customer Contact Services to Teleperformance in Three-Year Deal

-State-owned rail operator awards contract covering complaints, delay compensation and sales support to global outsourcing firm,
+State-owned rail operator awards contract covering complaints, delay compensation and sales support to global outsourcing firm, with services to be delivered from

 A £2 Bus Fare Now Runs Across Much of Northern Scotland.
 Will it Change Anything?

 The cap is already in place.
 What remains uncertain is its effect.
-A pilot scheme limiting
+A pilot scheme limiting most single bus fares to £2

 Community·Scottish News